arjunolachery/vsocialci/readme.rst

   3. upvote, downvote functionality will be developed after friend requests and acceptances functionalities are enabled (pending)
 2. Develop image uploading functionality for both posts and profile picture.
 (70% pending)
 3. Develop the friend requests, acceptances functionalities (pending).
-4. Refine, add comments and add proper documentation to existing code. (pending)
+4. Refine, add comments and add proper documentation to existing code. (complete)

 *******************
 Work Log (23rd May)